Little Battlers Pre-school

 Links with the main school.

 We visit the main school library once a week.
 In the Summer term, we have phase assemblies when our Pre-school children are invited to an assembly with the reception children.
-We also watch the infants perform their assemblies once a week in the Summer Term.

 We visit the Reception classes and play in their playground and get to know the Reception teachers before we start big school.
 (Summer Term).
 The Reception children watch our Christmas rehearsal and we watch their practice run.
 We regularly visit the main school to show the reception children anything special that we have been doing.